AkatGabrielGoncalves/FelicityBot/README.md

       mustHave: [], // BOT MUST HAVE ALL PERMISSIONS LISTED HERE };
     this.userPermissions = {
-      // HERE YOU NEED TO WRITE THE PERMISSIONS THAT THE USER WHO MADE THE COMMAND NEEDS TO HAVE
+      // HERE YOU NEED TO WRITE THE PERMISSIONS THAT THE USER WHO USED THE COMMAND NEEDS TO HAVE
       atLeastOne: [], // USER MUST HAVE AT LEAST ONE PERMISSION FROM THIS ARRAY
       mustHave: [], // USER MUST HAVE ALL PERMISSIONS LISTED HERE };